meltigator/FPGA-AI-Optimization/README.md

----> FPGA AI Optimization: Machine Learning for Automated Synthesis <---
+# ___FPGA AI Optimization: Machine Learning for Automated Synthesis__

 I've built an intelligent FPGA system using Bash, SQLite, Python, AI, and Chart.js to optimize configurations in real-time!

-* Why is it revolutionary?
+## Why is it revolutionary?

-[.]
-Zero Config – Everything is managed by a single Bash script, no manual setup needed
+* Zero Config – Everything is managed by a single Bash script, no manual setup needed

-[.]
-AI-powered FPGA optimization – Machine Learning predicts the best clock and timing
+* AI-powered FPGA optimization – Machine Learning predicts the best clock and timing

-[.]
-Interactive dashboard – Dynamic charts + a button to update AI predictions
+* Interactive dashboard – Dynamic charts + a button to update AI predictions

-[.]
-Integrated database – SQLite stores synthesis results for future improvements
+* Integrated database – SQLite stores synthesis results for future improvements

-[.]
-Instant demonstration – Just run the script and see real-time optimization
+* Instant demonstration – Just run the script and see real-time optimization

-* How does it work?
+## How does it work?

-* Run the script:
+### Run the script:

 bash
 bash fpga_setup.sh

-* Generate and analyze FPGA synthesis: The system collects clock speed, timing, and logic cell usage, storing it in SQLite
+### Generate and analyze FPGA synthesis: The system collects clock speed, timing, and logic cell usage, storing it in SQLite

-* Start the web server:
+### Start the web server:

 bash
 cd fpga && python3 -m http.server 8000